ibm-js/requirejs-dplugins/docs/index.md

 ---
-layout: doc
+layout: docMain
 ---
-Requirejs-dplugins provides a set of AMD plugins compatible with requirejs.
+Requirejs-dplugins provides a set of AMD plugins compatible with requirejs and grunt-amd-build.

 ## Plugins